The Days of Pearly Spencer (album)

 The Days of Pearly Spencer is a compilation album by The Vietnam Veterans, released in 1988.
 It was the band's last full-length album before they broke up.

 Their record label gave the following statement: "The Vietnam Veterans are no more.
 This album contains material which was recorded during long night sessions, but remained unreleased.
-With the re-recordings of the old "demo" songs, they want to prove that they are better than ever.
+With the re-recordings of the old 'demo' songs, they want to prove that they are better than ever.
 Now it's time to die!"

-The Vietnam Veterans has later come to life again, and released a new full-length album in 2009.
+The Vietnam Veterans have later come to life again, and released a new full-length album in 2009.